reuuid/reuuid-howto/README.md

     b63f76ac-3d7c-43fd-b966-38ce938a126e
     03e65fe3-21d2-4ef4-bbf1-f14bb42f06e3

-If there is an error, the Null Uuid will be returned.
-If there are not enough Uuids, less than the requested amount will be returned; please conserve them.
-Note that you cannont get more than 100 Uuids at a time.
+If there is an error, the Null UUID will be returned.
+If there are not enough UUIDs, less than the requested amount will be returned; please conserve them.
+Note that you cannont get more than 100 UUIDs at a time.

 ---